indraai/vedicthreefoldalgorithm.com/training/threefold-agent.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

-![Threefold Agent](/assets/img/page/training/ins-threefold-agent.png)

-Welcome to the next segment of our instructional series on the **#VedicThreefoldAlgorithm**.
 Today, we will explore the concept of the **#ThreefoldAgent**.
 This aspect helps us understand the nature and quality of the 'doer' or the individual performing actions.
 By analyzing our own tendencies and motivations, we can shift towards more harmonious and effective ways of being and acting in the world.

+![Threefold Agent](/assets/img/page/training/ins-threefold-agent.png)

-### #ThreefoldAgent Explained
+## Explained

 In the Vedic tradition, the nature of the agent – the individual or entity taking action – is categorized into three types: goodness, passion, and ignorance.
 This classification helps in understanding the underlying motivations and behaviors driving our actions.